 Here is the list of Top 10 Oldest Speaking Languages in The World

 Today, Armenian being the motherly tongue to millions of people of Armenia is thought to be in survival around 450 BC.
-This Indo-European language has a long literary history and is proved with the 5th century Bible translation one of the oldest existing text.
+This Indo-European language has a long literary history and is proved with the 5th century Bible translation one of the oldest existing texts.

 Israelis confirm Hebrew to be the holy language as most of their sacred texts are written using this language.
 Being in origin around 1000 BC the Hebrew language has become an integral part of the Jewish community.